 How do I remove stains on my teeth?

 Whether you want to remove spots on your teeth or whiten stained teeth, whitening your teeth at home has never been more convenient and effective than with Beverly Hills Whitening.
-Their custom-fitted trays are made in a state-of-the-art lab designed to get the most out of your whitening gel while you sleep.
+Their custom-fitted trays are made in a state-of-the-art lab designed to get the most out of your whitening gel while you enjoy life.

 “People with yellow stains are seeing results in 3-4 days,” Dr. Girard says.
 “To see stable results at the end, you have to do it for an extended period of time.
 Each time you whiten, the gel is able to penetrate a little deeper inside the tooth, gently breaking apart bonds in stain molecules (chromogens) and making them smaller.”